O = require 'omicron'

 Performs a “depth-within-breadth-first” recursive search to locate the most

-state by way of the greatest initial
+deeply nested initial state by way of the greatest initial descendant

 state.
 Recursion continues into the protostate only if no local descendant

-states are marked initial
+states are marked initial.

 initialSubstate: ( via = VIA_PROTO ) ->